 In the early seventeenth century, Enniskillen Castle was taken by the English and rebuilt by Captain Willian Cole.
 The English secured the Castle and, accordingly, the area became a staging post for the Plantation of Ulster.
 Through the development of Enniskillen, the Castle played a strategic role in linen production and markets.
 However, the settlement remained an important military and port base.

 With a £3.5 million investment, the Castle was restored and refurbished in 2007–2013.
-Now, it is open to the public where anyone can explore the Inniskillings Museum, Maguire Gallery and the original castle grounds, in addition to the many artifacts that are rich with stories about Ulster’s prehistoric era, the Plantation of Ulster and the important contribution of the area during WWII.
+Now, it is open to the public where anyone can explore the Inniskillings Museum, Maguire Gallery and the original castle grounds, in addition to the many artefacts that are rich with stories about Ulster’s prehistoric era, the Plantation of Ulster and the important contribution of the area during WWII.

 In 2015, the refurbishments continued: four buildings within the complex were restored and refurbished, and owing to Enniskillen Castle’s perfect location, a new magnificent visitor centre was constructed as well as part of the Fermanagh Heritage Gateway Project.
-The plan is to showcase the history of the lakelands and highlight the other important attractions in the are.
+The plan is to showcase the history of the Lakelands and highlight the other important attractions in the are.

 “We were appointed in April 2014 and the construction / refurbishment work started on site in March 2015 after receiving Planning Approval and Listed Building Consent.
 The main build has recently been completed with the exhibit fit out due to commence very soon.
 The fit-out contractor will be on site for about 6 weeks and the museum is planned to re-open to the public in the summer”.